 No work-at-home scheme is more misunderstood and demonized than network marketing, which is otherwise known as multi-level marketing (MLM).
 At it’s best, network marketing is seen as unimportant mommy-businesses or something strange uncle Bob does to find his fortune.
-At it’s worst, network marketing is perceived as being full of greedy snake oil salespeople and shysters.
-But once you get past the old attitudes and misconceptions, network marketing is a viable way to start a part-time home-based business.
-The first step to success is to decipher the myths from the truth.
+At it’s worst, network marketing is perceived as being full of greedy snake oil salespeople and scam artists.
+At the same time, others tout it as is a viable way to start a part-time home-based business.

 Network Marketing is an Illegal Pyramid Scheme

 In the illegal pyramid test, the shape of an organization does not determine legality.
-If it did, most businesses and organizations, including the government would be illegal because all have a pyramid structure.
-An illegal pyramid scheme provides no products or services and pays according to the number of recruits.
+If it did then most businesses and organizations, including the government, would be illegal because they all have a pyramid structure.
+An actual illegal pyramid scheme provides no products or services and pays according to the number of recruits.

 Legal network marketing programs offer quality products or services that are sold to consumers.
 Recruiting new members allows for increased income based on the volume of sales, with team sales volume, not the number of recruits, being the important factor in calculating income.
-Other laws legitimate network marketing companies adhere to include publishing average income statistics, no inventory requirements, and refund options.
+Legitimate network marketing companies must adhere to laws, including publishing average income statistics, not having inventory requirements, and offering refund options.

-Only the Guy at the Top Makes Money.
+Only the Person at the Top Makes Money

-This argument more accurately describes a “job.”
+This argument more accurately describes a standard job.
 How often does a minimum wage worker become the CEO?
 Many quality employees never get the advancement and financial rewards their quality of work deserves.

 This argument suggests that only the people who get in early make money, which isn't true.
 Many ground-floor members make nothing while many who come in years later make a fortune.
-The truth is, in good network marketing companies, members can make any amount regardless of where they are in the organization.
+The truth is, in good network marketing companies, members can make any amount of money, regardless of where they are in the organization.
 Income is related to effort, not position.